iamjoncannon/ReactBoil/PEP.md

 3) we want the files and components to be named what we called them on the command line, so we can not be annoyed by that.

 Now, when we copied our scaffold boilerplate, we could leave the content of the files alone because we didn't need to operate on them.
-Now, we have to take a different approach because we need to used variables inside templates.
+Now, we have to take a different approach because we need to use variables inside templates.

 So, first, lets create two separate templates inside our react-boiler folder: